 B. THE NECESSARY ATTITUDE TO HELP THE POOR

-It is quite possible for one to give all my possessions to feed the poor without possessing love in his heart.
-Such is the case in 1Corinthians 13:3 wherein one gives but does not love: And if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love, it profits me nothing.
-Many are the legislators, staff and lobbyists who seek for and legislate huge governmental programs to help meet the needs of the poor, but in so doing have no personal love to help those who are genuinely bereft.
+For a person to give all my [his] possessions to feed the poor without possessing love in his heart is quite possible.
+Such is the case in 1 Corinthians 13:3, wherein a person gives but does not love: And if I give all my possessions to feed the poor, and if I surrender my body to be burned, but do not have love, it profits me nothing.
+Many are the legislators, staff, and lobbyists who seek for and legislate huge governmental programs to help meet the needs of the poor with taxpayer money, but in so doing have no personal love to help those who are genuinely bereft.

 C. THE NECESSARY INSTITUTION TO HELP THE POOR

-The primary institutional responsibility for meeting the needs of the poor today falls to the Institution of the Family and then secondly to the Institution of the Church, not the Institution of the State (cf. 1Timothy 5:3–16).
+The primary institutional responsibility for meeting the needs of the poor today falls to the institution of the family and then secondly to the institution of the Church—not the institution of the State (cf. 1 Timothy 5:3–16).
 As already stated, Solomon gives no allusions to Rehoboam of any monarchial responsibilities to meet poor people’s needs.
 The whole of Scripture indicates that this burden falls to God’s called out, priestly people—individually and as a whole—both in an Old and New Testament alike.
 More specifically note Deuteronomy 15:7 and 10 in this regard.
 Contextually this is a restatement of the Law of God to God’s chosen people, Israel.

-If there is a poor man with you, one of your brothers, in any of your towns in your land which the LORD your God is giving you, you shall not harden your heart, nor close your hand from your poor brother . . .
-You shall generously give to him, and your heart shall not be grieved when you give to him, because for this thing the LORD your God will bless you in all your work and in all your undertakings.
+“If there is a poor man with you, one of your brothers, in any of your towns in your land which the Lord your God is giving you, you shall not harden your heart, nor close your hand from your poor brother… You shall generously give to him, and your heart shall not be grieved when you give to him, because for this thing the Lord your God will bless you in all your work and in all your undertakings.”

-This passage is quite parallel to our one under study, an elaboration of the principle of Proverbs 19:17.
+This passage is quite parallel to ours under study, an elaboration of the principle of Proverbs 19:17.
 States one leading commentator on this passage, “The attitude of the Israelites, God’s priestly people, toward the poor in their community was to be one of warmth and generosity.
 The poor were given whatever was necessary to meet their needs.”2 Meeting the needs of the poor was a local responsibility of God’s priestly people versus a nationalized program.

-Biblically, the primary function of the State is to punish evildoers and praise those who do good (1Peter 2:14), not provide for the citizenry.
-In this regard, the State is sanctioned by God to tax its citizenry in order to perform these specific functions (cf. Rom.
-13:6; cf. 1 Samuel 8:9–18) which does not include welfare.
-Pragmatically speaking, it stands to reason that the local Church is much better equipped to meet the needs of the poor than is the distant State.
+Biblically, the primary functions of the State are to punish evildoers and praise those who do good (1 Peter 2:14), not to provide for the citizenry.
+In this regard, the State is sanctioned by God to tax its citizenry in order to perform these two specific functions (cf. Romans 13:6; cf. 1 Samuel 8:9–18), not to provide welfare.
+Pragmatically speaking, the local Church is much better equipped to meet the needs of the poor than the distant State.
 In many cases the real needs of the poor are spiritual, not economical, and their plight stems from their character, not their environment.
-This is not always true, but discerning the cause of poverty is adduced much better by localized responsibility than nationally.
-And lastly, it is much better for a poor person to develop a dependence on the Church than the State; the former is personal the latter is not.
+This is not always true but discerning the cause of poverty is deduced much more effectively by localized responsibility than national.
+And lastly, it is much better for a poor person to develop a dependence on the Church than on the State.
+The former is personal; the latter is not.

 D. THE NECESSARY MOTIVATION TO HELP THE POOR

 Selfishness would evade the obligation under the cover of prudence.
 But what we give is only a loan, to be paid again, and that with such security, as can never fail.
 The Lord of heaven condescends to be the surety for the poor.
-He takes the debt upon Himself, and gives us the bond of His word in promise of payment . . .
-Here is a safe deposit in the very heart of God . . .
-The poor man’s hand is the treasury of Christ.
+He takes the debt upon Himself, and gives us the bond of His word in promise of payment… Here is a safe deposit in the very heart of God… The poor man’s hand is the treasury of Christ.
 All my superfluity shall there be hoarded up, where I know it will be safely kept, and surely returned to me.5

 IV.
 HE IS A GODLY INFLUENCE ON OTHERS